 Lomustine is used to treat cancer.
 It is given orally (by mouth).

 Possible Side Effects

-- Bone marrow depression.
+- Bone marrow suppression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
-This may raise your risk for infection, make you tired and weak (fatigue), and raise your risk of bleeding.
+This may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.

 - Soreness of the mouth and throat.
 You may have red areas, white patches, or sores that hurt.

 - Changes in your liver function

 - Extreme tiredness or feeling sleepy